-Gear cards used by PCs represent weapons, armor, tools, expertise, and more.
-They consist of a piece of equipment used for some particular purpose, or in the case of expertise, a set of related equipment, training, guild memberships, and the like for a particular skillset.
+Gear are equipment used by PCs and some Adversaries.
+They represent Weapons, Armor, Tools, Expertise, and more.
+They consist of a piece of equipment used for some particular purpose, or in the case of Expertise, a set of related equipment, training, guild memberships, and the like for a particular skillset.

 Gear must be equipped to be used.
-Once equipped, Gear provides any listed bonuses or effects and grants access to any entries on its card, such as Actions and Reactions.
-In this manner, Gear provides a set of basic abilities that a PC can always access regardless of what cards they have in their deck and hold in their hand.
+Once equipped, Gear provides any listed bonuses or effects and grants access to any entries it provides, such as Actions and Reactions.
+In this manner, some Gear provide a set of basic abilities that a PC can always access regardless of what cards they have in their deck and hold in their hand.

-In order to equip a Gear card, you must have available a slot in which to equip it.
-If there are no available slots, you must first unequip another Gear card.
+In order to equip Gear, the entity must have available a slot in which to equip it.
+If there are no available slots, other Gear must first be removed.
 See the Player's Guide for more information on slots.

 In combat and exploration scenarios, Gear can be dropped in the occupied section or region.
 Doing so is free (does not require the Strategy Phase), even if it is equipped; this would immediately unequip the Gear.
 Similarly, Gear can be freely handed to an ally in the same occupied location, even if equipped.
-These activities do not permit equipping any new Gear in the freed slot, and they do not bypass the restrictions on unequipping Clothing and Armor or any other special restrictions.
+These activities do not permit immediately and freely replacing the Gear with other Gear, and they do not bypass the restrictions on unequipping Clothing and Armor or any other special restrictions.

 Most Gear can be used repeatedly.
 However, Items are unique in that they can only be used once per scenario.
 Specific Gear entries may provide other limitations for their use.